mohamedsalama677/Basics-for-gen-AI/section_4_model_deployment/README.md

   the CPU / edge deployment path recommended in Section 3's write-up — Section 4 is that recommendation put into practice.
-- **API:** FastAPI + uvicorn. vLLM and TGI are GPU-first and heavier to containerize; the assessment allows FastAPI and it lets me demonstrate async + streaming plainly.
+- **API:** FastAPI + uvicorn. vLLM and TGI are GPU-first and heavier to containerize.
+FastAPI is the simplest way to demonstrate async + streaming while keeping the container CPU-portable.
 - **Container:** `python:3.11-slim`, CPU-only.
 Model is baked in at build time so `docker run` needs no network.
 Works on any machine with Docker.